 During your cleaning, your hygienist will inspect your teeth and gums for any signs of disease.
-If anything of concern is spotted, Dr. Teoh will be notified so he can evaluate your condition and recommend any needed treatment.
+If anything of concern is spotted, our dentists will be notified so they can evaluate your condition and recommend any needed treatment.

 An ultrasonic scaler will be used to knock bits of plaque and tartar off your teeth.
 This treatment helps to remove the majority of the tartar from your teeth and gumline.

 Next, the hygienist will use handheld instruments to carefully remove any remaining bits of tartar and plaque.
 If you need a break at any time, just let us know.
 We can also provide a bite block for you to bite on if it becomes difficult or uncomfortable to keep your mouth open.

 Finally, your hygienist will polish your teeth to a beautiful shine and, if needed, apply a fluoride varnish to help strengthen your enamel and prevent cavities.

 Regular cleanings and examinations are the key steps to keeping your teeth in good health.
 Routine cleanings allow us to remove plaque and tartar so you can reduce your risk of cavities and gum disease.

 Periodontal (gum) health is more important than you might realise.
 Research has found that there’s a link between periodontal disease and a number of other serious systemic health conditions, including diabetes and heart disease.
 While the exact nature of the link is not yet known, it’s been said that oral health acts like a “mirror” to your overall health.
 Periodontal disease is also the top cause of lost teeth in Canadian adults, and we’d like to help you keep all your teeth for as long as possible!